 Improvement of reading habits and skills.
 Includes a study of the theory and mechanics of good reading.
 Emphasis is on developing vocabulary and improving comprehension.
 Credit for this course is non-transferable.
-Prerequisite: READ 300 or equivalent Lecture Hrs. = 3, Lab Hrs. = 0

 READ 302 (TSI score 347-350) Advanced College Reading Skills